FEED INDUSTRY

 4. Official transcript or list of completed courses signed by the applicant’s academic advisor.
 Additional consideration will be given to those that have a focus on nutrition related courses.

-For any questions concerning the Graduate Scholarship, please email Erin Ross at eross@anacan.org.
+For any questions concerning the Graduate Scholarship, please email info@anacan.org.

-This year’s ANAC scholarship winner is Amanda J. Fischer-Tlustos, PhD student at the University of Guelph.
+The 2024 ANAC scholarship winner was Catherine Seidle, Masters student at the University of Saskatchewan.

 Past Scholarship Winners